Whitstable Trestle Development / Updated 17-05-22

 The presence of oyster trestles on the Whitstable foreshore is a wholly modern construction and Whitstable Beach Campaign objected to this industrial scale development on multiple grounds.

 The trestles are used to cultivate an invasive non-native species called the pacific oyster (also rebranded as the ‘rock oyster’) which is distinct from the local native Whitstable oyster upon which Whitstable’s historic reputation as an oyster producer was built.
 Native oysters exist exclusively on sub tidal oyster beds far offshore.

-WOFC have also been clear about their plans to continue to grow the oyster trestle farm across the foreshore and beach.
+WOFC were clear about their plans to continue to grow the oyster trestle farm across the foreshore and beach.
 James Green, Managing Director of WOFC, in an interview with Global Aquaculture Alliance said ‘This year, the Whitstable Oyster Fishery Co. will produce around 100 metric tons (MT) of oysters, which will equate to around 1 million shells.
 In 2019, the harvest is expected to triple to 300 MT.
 Green’s ambition is to continue the growth, reaching 500 to 600 MT within five years.’ https://www.aquaculturealliance.org/advocate/aquaculture-put-oysters-back-in-oyster-town/

 In May 2021, WOFC refused the extension of the current Whitstable Yacht Club lease saying that they are planning on extending the oyster trestles eastward to the harbour.
-They have also submitted plans to construct a large shed right on the beach adjacent to the RNLI station to facilitate oyster processing.
+They have also submitted draft plans to construct a large shed right on the beach adjacent to the RNLI station to facilitate oyster processing.